 Finally, my Cannabis friends jokingly remind me, to my own conservative chagrin, that the only reason I’m allowed near the Medical Marijuana space is that I took a very left-leaning Berkeley extension class on Business Law a few years later.

 Q: Is it possible for a shareholder to become a company designee to redeem and exercise any unused warrants?

 A: Yes.
-In accordance with the Section 1145 US Code order with associated SEC “No Comment” letter, Mentor Capital management has a fiduciary duty to allow for alternative designees to redeem warrants in the case they are not exercised by the original holder.
+In accordance with the Section 1145 US Code order with associated SEC “No Comment” letter, Mentor Capital management has a fiduciary duty to allow for and facilitate alternative designees to redeem warrants in the case they are not exercised by the original holder.
 Shareholders interested in being back-up designees should contact the company for that possible arrangement.
 Many long-time shareholders are aware of the warrant processes.
 If you are uncertain of the warrant, designee and redemption process you should call management to not miss a significant economic event.
 If you are a shareholder who does not have warrants, you should absolutely contact management at (760) 788 – 4700 to receive a full explanation.

 Q: When can I exercise my warrants?
 Do I have to wait until they are called?

 A: You can always exercise your warrants at any time.
 As always, check with your own tax adviser and financial adviser because these are complex issues beyond the scope of a FAQ response.

 Q: I have a lot of warrants, will I be able to do a cashless exercise?